What is Close Reading?

 Othello’s response to Iago's suggestion of strangling in her bed is, “Good, good: the justice of it pleases: very good.”
 Consider why Othello feels that strangling in her bed is “justice.”
 An actor playing Othello must be convinced that Othello truly believes this.
 Is that possible?

-Or try the first 200 lines of King Lear with this example formatted and edited specifically for reading out loud together.
+Or try the first scene of King Lear with this example formatted and edited specifically for reading out loud together.
 You don't need an “expert" to lead you through it—just jump in!

 Participating in a close read